alexbers/asmon/README.md

 # Async Monitoring #

-The asyncronous platform to run custom checks on your servers
+The asyncronous platform to check your services and send Telegram alerts if something goes wrong.

 ## Starting Up ##